AnthonyArfaux/htrdr_kmin/README.md

 used for computing various quantities:

 - *Images* on a camera sensor, in a given field of view.
 For combustion applications, only monochromatic images are supported.
-In atmospheres, both visible and infrared images are possible: CIE colorimetry is used for visible images, while an infrared image is in fact a temperature map of the brightness temperature over the required spectral interval.
+In atmospheres, spectral integration is also possible, both for solar and thermal images: CIE colorimetry is used for solar images, while thermal images are in fact brightness temperature maps, obtained from the incoming radiative flux over a specified spectral interval.

 - *Flux density maps*, on a sensor grid, integrated over an entire hemisphere.
 In the case of combustion chambers, only monochromatic flux maps